liqula/react-flux/example/README.md

 cabal build
 ~~~

+### TODO in the browser

-The result of this build is a file `dist/build/todo/todo.jsexe/all.js`.
+A result of this build is a file `dist/build/todo/todo.jsexe/all.js`.
 There is a file
 `example/todo/todo-dev.html` which loads this `all.js` file directly from the `dist` directory, so you
 can open `todo-dev.html` after building.